albertz/commandergenius/alienblaster/readme.txt

 you'll have to redefine them in game keyconfig menu.
 Keys Home, Search and End Call will force application quit, and because of a bug in my SDL implementation application will crash.
-Back key is mapped to Escape, and both Menu and cursor keys center / trackball click are mapped to Enter.
+Back key is mapped to Escape, and Menu is mapped to Enter.
 Newer Android phones like HTC Evo have no keyboard at all, so there are just 3 usable keys - Menu, Volume Up and Volume Down (and Escape of course).
 Because of that the accelerometer is configured to trigger cursor key events.